johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-03-29-offline-storage-in-pwa/index.md

 authors: johnnyreilly
 tags: [PWA]
 hide_table_of_contents: false
+description: 'Learn how to use IndexedDB for offline storage in your web app or PWA with the IDB-Keyval library and a React custom hook.'
 ---

 When you are building any kind of application it's typical to want to store information which persists beyond a single user session.
 Sometimes that will be information that you'll want to live in some kind of centralised database, but not always.